Updated August 2021

-When real estate investors purchase a rental property, it often comes with current tenants already in place.
-These are known as inherited tenants.
+When real estate investors purchase rental property, it often comes with current tenants already in place.
+These tenants are known as inherited tenants.

-Sometimes the transition is smooth and the new landlord inherits organized files on the current tenants.
-However, there are time when new landlords get little to no information on the inherited tenants.
+Sometimes the transition is smooth, and the new landlord inherits organized files on the current tenants.
+However, there are times when new landlords get little to no information on the inherited tenants.

 This video explains more about what new real estate investors and landlords can do with new property as well as new tenants in place: